Bernhard---H/mailman/README.md

 ---

-To generate a random hash you can use command in your terminal:
+To generate a random hash you can use this command in your terminal:

 ```bash
 head /dev/urandom | tr -dc A-Za-z0-9 | head -c 128 ; echo ''